fjall-rs/fjall-rs.github.io/src/content/blog/2024-06-08_my-first-post.md

 `lsm-tree` currently uses [`seahash`](https://docs.rs/seahash/latest/seahash/), which is already a very fast hashing function.
 On my CPU, calculating a 40-character key hash takes about 50ns.

-A single lookup with 20 hash functions would cost around 1'000ns (1µs) of pure CPU power.
+A single lookup with 20 hash functions would cost around 1'000ns (1µs) of pure CPU time.
 That is just slightly faster than reading a single page on my SSD (~1.5µs).

 We can reduce the amount of hash functions per lookup, by using _double hashing_: